How to embed a YouTube video

 Here’s the catch, though.

-When your sales team send prospect to watch videos on your company’s YouTube channel, and away from your website, they are committing a monumental mistake.
+When you send prospects to watch videos on your company’s YouTube channel, and away from your website, you commit a monumental mistake.

-Instead, they would be far better off sending them to a controllable space; one that is hermetically-branded and consistent with your company, and that is tailored to each buyer persona.
+Instead, you’d be be far better off directing them to a controllable space; one that is hermetically-branded and consistent with your company, and that is tailored to each buyer persona.

 Let’s break it down.